cometkim/unicode-segmenter/README.md

 </details>

-Runtime performance of `unicode-segmenter/emoji` is a bit less than RegEx w/ `u`, but is best in alternatives.
+The runtime performance of `unicode-segmenter/emoji` is enough to test the presence of emoji in a text.

+It's ~2.5x worse than RegExp w/ `u` for match-all performance, but that's useless examples in the real world because it doesn't care about grapheme clusters.

 <details>
   <summary>Details</summary>